 Table of Contents

-Glycol’s unique properties make it indispensable in numerous applications:
+Glycol’s unique properties make it indispensable in many systems:

 Glycol degradation typically involves oxidation, resulting in the formation of acids, aldehydes, and other by-products.
 These reactions can compromise the efficiency of your cooling systems and lead to corrosion, fouling, and other issues.
 Regular monitoring and maintenance can help mitigate these effects and ensure optimal performance.